Exact Subspace Segmentation and Outlier Detection by Low-Rank Representation: Preliminaries

 \subsection{Relation Between Row Space and Segmentation}

 The subspace memberships of the authentic samples are determined by the row space $V_0$.
-Indeed, as shown in \citet{costeira:1998:ijcv,ijcv_1998_multibody}, when subspaces are independent, $V_0V_0^T$ forms a block-diagonal matrix: the $(i,j)$-th entry of $V_0V_0^T$ can be non-zero only if the $i$-th and $j$-th samples are from the same subspace.
-Hence, this matrix, termed as {\em Shape Iteration Matrix} (SIM) \citep{ijcv_1998_multibody}, has been widely used for subspace segmentation \citep{costeira:1998:ijcv,ijcv_1998_multibody,vidal:2011:pIEEE}.
+Indeed, as shown in Costeira and Kanade (1998) and Gear (1998), when subspaces are independent, $V_0V_0^T$ forms a block-diagonal matrix: the $(i,j)$-th entry of $V_0V_0^T$ can be non-zero only if the $i$-th and $j$-th samples are from the same subspace.
+Hence, this matrix, termed as {\em Shape Iteration Matrix} (SIM) (Gear, 1998), has been widely used for subspace segmentation (Costeira and Kanade, 1998; Gear, 1998; Vidal, 2011).
 Previous approaches simply compute the SVD of the data matrix $X=U_X\Sigma_{X}V_X^T$ and then use $|V_XV_X^T|$ for subspace segmentation.
 However, in the presence of outliers, $V_X$ can be far away from $V_0$ and thus the segmentation using such approaches may be inaccurate.
-In contrast, we show that LRR can recover $V_0V_0^T$ even when the data matrix $X$ is corrupted by outliers.
+In contrast, we show that LRR can recover $V_0V_0^T$ even when data matrix $X$ are corrupted by outliers.

-In practice, the subspaces may not be independent.
-As one would expect, in this case $V_0V_0^T$ is not necessarily block-diagonal, since when the subspaces have nontrivial intersections, some samples may belong to multiple subspaces simultaneously.
-Nevertheless, recovering $V_0V_0^T$ is still of interest to subspace segmentation.
-Indeed, numerical experiments have shown that, as long as the subspaces are pairwise disjoint (but not independent), $V_0V_0^T$ is close to be block-diagonal \cite{liu:2010:preprint}, as exemplified in Figure \ref{fig:sim}.
-Note that the analysis in this paper focuses on when $V_0V_0^T$ can be recovered, and hence does not rely on whether or not the subspaces are independent.
+If the subspaces are not independent, $V_0V_0^T$ may not be block-diagonal.
+This is indeed well expected, since when the subspaces have nonzero (nonempty) intersections, then some samples may belong to multiple subspaces simultaneously.
+Nevertheless, when the subspaces are pairwise disjoint (but not independent), our extensive numerical experiments show that $V_0V_0^T$ is close to be block-diagonal, as exemplified in Figure \ref{fig:sim}.
+Hence, to recover $V_0V_0^T$ is still of interest to subspace segmentation.
+Note that the analysis in this work focuses on when $V_0V_0^T$ can be recovered, and hence does not rely on whether or not the subspaces are independent.